Former UBS executive found not guilty in U.S. tax cheating trial

 | FORT LAUDERDALE Fla.

 FORT LAUDERDALE Fla.
-A former top banker who headed global wealth management at UBS AG UBSN.VX (UBS.N) was found not guilty on Monday on U.S. charges of conspiring with wealthy Americans to hide $20 billion in secret offshore accounts.
+A former top banker who headed global wealth management at UBS AG UBSN.VX (UBS.N) was found not guilty on Monday on U.S. charges of conspiring with wealthy Americans to hide $20 billion (12.52 billion pounds) in secret offshore accounts.

 Raoul Weil, the highest-ranking Swiss banker to stand trial in the United States, was accused in South Florida federal court of conspiracy to defraud the Internal Revenue Service.